darakian/darakian.github.io/_posts/2018-04-02-how-many-bytes-does-it-take.md

 4. Check for matching pre hashes and do a full hash on matches
 5. Sort by hash and display results as requested
 ```
 For the first implementation I used a pre hash size of 128KB for no reason other than I like that number.
-Rerun the spinning disc test on the same dataset and the runtime drops to 10 minutes.
+Rerun the spinning disk test on the same dataset and the runtime drops to 10 minutes.
 I also reran the test on my system drive and got a 1 second slowdown, but none the less; Fantastic!
 A bit of playing with the pre hash size and I was able to get the runtime down to about 5 minutes and this presented an interesting tradeoff; lower the pre hash size to reduce the time spent in step 3, but at the cost of increasing the time spent in step 5.
 So we come to the titular question; how many bytes does it take to make a good hash?

 # How to make a good hash
 The problem statement at this point is